AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/aem-forms-workflow.md

  </tbody>
 </table>

-1. Tap **Advanced**.
+1. Select **Advanced**.
 Specify a value for the following field and taps **Create**.
 The Watched Folder is configured to launch a workflow.
 Now, whenever a file is placed in the input directory of the Watched Folder, the specified workflow is triggered.

    | Field |Description |
    |---|---|